Fredrik Oppegård

-Fredrik Oppegård (born 7 August 2002) is a Norwegian professional footballer who plays for French club Auxerre as a left-back.
+Fredrik Oppegård (born 7 August 2002) is a Norwegian professional footballer who plays as a left-back for club Auxerre.

 Club career

 Born in Oslo, Oppegård spent his early career with KFUM and Vålerenga, before signing with Dutch club PSV, where he made his professional debut.

 On 29 January 2023, Oppegård joined Go Ahead Eagles on loan for the rest of the 2022–23 season.

 On 29 January 2024, Oppegård was loaned to Heracles Almelo.

 On 29 January 2025, Oppegård moved to Auxerre in France on a three-and-a-half-year contract.

 International career

 Oppegård has represented Norway at youth international level.